egel-lang/egel-bot/README.md

 # egel-bot

-A quick-and-dirty Egel IRC bot to test and showcase static linking of the Egel runtime.
+A quick-and-dirty Egel IRC bot to test and showcase dynamic linking of the Egel runtime.

 ## Compiling